hydroperx/tiles.js/README.md

-# com.hydroper.livetiles.base
+# com.hydroper.tilelayout

-Base implementation for Windows 8 like live tiles in HTML5.
+Base layout implementation for Windows 8 like live tiles in HTML5.

 ## Specifications